runrig-coop/hedgerows/index.md

 IMC's in cities and regions around the world.
 This was the birth of the Indymedia network, which at its peak in 2010 comprised as many as 175 centers.
-They shared some common open source publishing tools and many were provided with subdomains, like barcelona.indymedia.org, but otherwise they were largely autonomous projects run by activists in those regions.
+They shared some common open source publishing tools and many were provided with subdomains, such as barcelona.indymedia.org, but otherwise they were largely autonomous projects run by local activists in those regions.

 Indymedia was not principally concerned with open source or free culture issues, but a few of the individual IMCs offered a glimpse of how the cross-pollination